Pomp and Circumstance Marches: Dedication

-March No. 4 was completed on 7 June 1907, and dedicated "To my friend Dr. G. Robertson Sinclair, Hereford".
-It was first performed on 24 August 1907, in the Queen's Hall, London, conducted by the composer.
+March No. 4 was completed on 7 June 1907, and dedicated "To my friend Dr G. Robertson Sinclair, Hereford".
+Sinclair was then the organist of Hereford Cathedral and "G.R.S." of the Enigma Variations, Variation XI.
+The march was first performed on 24 August 1907, in the Queen's Hall, London, conducted by the composer.

 Instrumentation

 The instrumentation is: piccolo (with 3rd flute), 2 flutes, 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in A, 3 trombones, tuba, timpani (3), percussion (side drum, bass drum & cymbals), 2 harps, and strings.

 History

-The Trio was used by Elgar in a song called "The King's Way" which he wrote, to his wife's words, in celebration of the opening of an important new London street called Kingsway in 1909.

-During World War II, No. 4 also acquired words: a patriotic poem by A. P. Herbert with the refrain beginning "All men must be free" was used as "Song of Liberty".
+The trio was used by Elgar in a song called "The King's Way" which he wrote, to his wife's words, in celebration of the opening of an important new London street called Kingsway in 1909.
+During the Second World War, No. 4 followed No. 1 in acquiring words: a patriotic poem by A. P. Herbert with the refrain beginning "All men must be free" was used as "Song of Liberty".

 During the wedding of Prince Charles and Lady Diana Spencer on 29 July 1981, Pomp and Circumstance No. 4 served as the recessional.
-As Diana's veil was lifted and the couple bowed and curtsied to Queen Elizabeth II, the opening notes sounded and continued as they walked down the aisle of St Paul's Cathedral out to the portico and the waiting crowds.

-March No. 4 was the first piece in the recessional music for the coronation of Charles III on 6 May 2023.
+It was the first piece in the recessional music for the coronation of Charles III on 6 May 2023.